AcountForDataScience/TBI/README.md

-# TBI
-Traumatic brain injury
+Service for the Telegram bot for traumatic brain injury